Find bugs and reachable dependency vulnerabilities in code. Enforce your code standards on every commit.

 See the Supported languages documentation for more details.

-- Supply Chain's reachability analysis now covers all high and critical severity CVEs in Python packages from supported sources starting 2017 and onward.
+- Supply Chain's reachability analysis now covers all critical and high severity CVEs from supported sources starting in 2017 across all supported languages.

 Not finding what you need in this doc?
 Ask questions in our Community Slack group, or see Support for other ways to get help.